tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 Use the `lines.deliverySchedule` field when your ERP system supports a delivery schedule natively.

-Or use the `lines.scheduledDelivery` field for the simple delivery schedule.
+Or use the `lines.scheduledDelivery` field when using the simple delivery schedule.

 Please see this page to choose between the native or simple delivery schedule: